Preamble

 To bodily autonomy and reproductive freedom;-And

-To seek asylum from tyranny or political oppression or fear of life in accordance with international law.
+To seek asylum from tyranny, political oppression, or fear of life in accordance with international law.

 No person shall be a slave or in servitude or be required to perform forced or compulsory labor.

-The right of the people to privacy within personal matters, property, digital data, and effects, without a warrant or probable cause, shall not be infringed, and no warrants shall issue, but upon probable cause, plain view, or exigent circumstance, supported by Oath or affirmation, and particularly describing the place to be searched, and the persons or things to be seized;
+All persons shall have a right to privacy within personal matters, property, digital data, and effects, without a warrant or probable cause, shall not be infringed, and no warrants shall issue, but upon probable cause, plain view, or exigent circumstance, supported by Oath or affirmation, and particularly describing the place to be searched, and the persons or things to be seized;

-To the protection of personal data, and that such data be processed securely and equally with explicit consent of all persons concerned, and access such data, with a legitimate lawful basis;-And
+To the protection of personal data, and that such data be processed securely and equally with explicit consent of all persons concerned, and access or process such data, with a legitimate lawful basis, including consent from the person in question for specific purposes, necessary for compliance with a legal obligation, heavy public interest, or the investigation of criminal activity through a legal Warrant;-And

-From continued video or audio surveillance or monitoring of the general public or of public spaces from any government of or within the United States or any state, digital or physical, by means of digital or technological communication or record keeping without a warrant, in times of Peace, but may surveil to protect Officers or servants, buildings, and services of the Government or the international borders of the United States;
+From continued surveillance or monitoring of the general public spaces and forums from any government of or within the United States or any state, digital or physical, by means of digital or technological communication or record keeping without a warrant, in times of Peace or in times of War as directed by Law, but may surveil to protect Officers or servants, buildings, and services of the Government or the international borders of the United States;

 All persons shall have a right to the presumption of innocence until proven guilty in a court of law;